itsmeleah/itsmeleah/README.md

 ### Hi there, I'm Leah :wave:
-- I'm a Data Science grad student at San Francisco State University.
+- I'm a Junior Research Scientist at UCSF with a background in Data Science.
+- My current project involves creating prediction tools focused on the study of TCRs and their interaction with disease-related peptides.
-- I'm best reached via [email](uncstat28@gmail.com).
-I'm always open to interesting conversations and collaborations.
+- You can reach me best via [email](uncstat28@gmail.com).
+I'm always open to engaging conversations and potential collaborations.
-- Fun fact: The bravest thing I've ever done is to overcome acrophobia.
-During a trip to Thailand, I tried treetop walking as part of an aerial obstacle course.
-I did it without handles but with a secure harness.
-It was a pretty cool experience. :sweat_smile:
+- Fun fact: My bravest accomplishment was overcoming acrophobia.
+On a trip to Thailand, I attempted treetop walking as part of an aerial obstacle course.
+I managed to do it handle-free, with only a secure harness.
+It was an exhilarating experience. :sweat_smile:

 <!--
 **itsmeleah/itsmeleah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.